Dy-zaster/Artes-Arcanas/Docs/Formats/Graphics.md

 - Every mini tile measures `24×16` pixels.
 During runtime the client picks one of the 18 variants based on tile coordinates to add subtle variation to large areas.
 - Codes `28..31` represent liquids/fire and were rendered with special routines (`BltLiquido`).
 The MonoGame port now samples those frames from the same sheet (or atlas entry) and cycles through the 18 mini tiles to mimic movement.

 The new `TerrainRenderer` first looks for the `terreno` entry inside any generated atlas manifest and only falls back to loading the standalone JPEG/PNG from `MonoGameClient/content/graphics` (or `Original Pascal/Laa/grf`).
 If both sources are missing it reuses the deterministic color palette introduced earlier.
+While the original pseudo-mosaic logic gets ported, the MonoGame renderer overlays simple gradient blends along tile borders whenever two terrain types meet so transitions are less abrupt.

 ## UI atlases